 If some of these questions interest you, or if you have more, relating to those, this network is for you.
 We are a small group of translators and musicians, keen to make contact with you and explore these ideas further.

-events in London and in Macerata (Italy) and through workshops introducing translators, accessibility providers, media professionals, music lovers and musicians to good practice in the mediation of musical texts, we intend to stimulate the provision of music across cultures and beyond disabilities.
+Through a series of events in London and in Macerata (Italy) and through workshops introducing translators, accessibility providers, media professionals, music lovers and musicians to good practice in the mediation of musical texts, we intend to stimulate the provision of music across cultures and beyond disabilities.

 There is a lot to do yet, but the journey is exciting and enriching, so do leave your contact details with us and join the Translating Music network.